bomibonnie/website-hugo/content/project/triangle/index.md

 slides: ""
 ---

-In this project, I examine whether and how various triangular relationships affect interstate relationships particularly rivalry duration.
-Network analysis is employed to capture the various triangles.
+In this project, I examine whether and how various triangular relationships of rivalries and alliances affect 1) long-term interstate relationships and 2) short-term conflict propensities.
+Network analysis is employed to capture the various types of triangles.